-Sprint metrics: key questions you should be asking for chosen the right ones
+Sprint metrics: key questions you should be asking for choosing the right ones

-The key questions you should be asking about your sprint performance is:
+The key questions you should be asking about your sprint performance are:

 - Are we able to meet our commitments/goals reliably?